ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

 $$

-So for $189 $ gum bacteria we will have estimated probability of improvement is$0.5$.
+So for $189$ gum bacteria we will have estimated probability of improvement is $0.5$.

 3. Unit increase in bacteria count will affect the odd ratio by